 (iii) Government Projects: This is to make large tracts of land available for government-sponsored development of large scale farms or resettlement schemes.

 (iv) Land Improvement: It is to carry out large-scale improvements such as irrigation, drainage and soil water conservation in order to ensure a reasonable standard of efficient production for a long time.

 Such requirements should be obligatory, irrespective of the land tenure system.

 (v) Influence on Size of Holdings: It is to prevent land fragmentation and encourage the consolidation of small holdings into large units.

 (vi) Freedom of Enterprise: This is to encourage freedom of farming in cases where there are regulations or traditional views that militate against such freedom.

-(vii) Control of Production: It is to encourage the production of certain produce and curtail the production of others through the control of land use.
+(vii) Control of Production: It is to encourage the production of certain products and curtail the production of others through the control of land use.

-(viii) Land Litigation: This is to reduce number of land litigation among the citizens.
+(viii) Land Litigation: This is to reduce the number of land litigation among the citizens.